Bensha93/nyc-taxi-dbt-snowflakes-/NYC_TLC_ReadMe.md

-# NYC Taxi Analytics Pipeline (NYC TLC → Snowflake → dbt → Power BI) - End-to-End Portfolio Project
+# NYC Taxi Analytics Pipeline (NYC TLC → Snowflake → dbt → Power BI)

 > **Elevator pitch:** I built an *end‑to‑end analytics pipeline* that scrapes NYC Taxi data, lands it in **Snowflake**, transforms it with **dbt** (including data quality gates, incremental facts, and seeded dimensions), enriches boroughs with **Wikidata (SPARQL)** coordinates, and serves an **executive‑grade Power BI** report.
 The project demonstrates practical data engineering, analytics engineering, and BI delivery—ready for production.